GEMCityGirl/ReadabilityStudio/docs/ReadabilityStudioAPI/libraries/Application/SetReviewer.md

 ## SetReviewer {-}

 Sets the user name for the software.
-This will appear in some output when exporting.
+This will appear in various output when exporting.

 ### Syntax {-}